TugboatQA/docs/docs/examples/pantheon/add-services/index.md

 Pantheon site is using PHP 5.x, choose the apache-php-drupal service.
 If you are using a 7.x version of PHP, choose the apache-php7-drupal service.
-Don't worry if your Pantheon site is using, say 7.2, and not 7.0—we'll update it later to the correct minor version of PHP as a part of the init step.
+Don't worry if your Pantheon site is using, say 7.2, and not 7.0—we'll update it later to the correct minor version of PHP as a part of [creating the build script](../add-build-script/index.md).

 * apache-php-drupal (comes with php-5.5.x)
 * apache-php7-drupal (comes with php-7.0.x)